 How do they do it?
 They start with a policy of needing less and they use some savvy travel and packing tips to get the things they DO need into a bag that's easy to carry.

 Making Air-Travel Easier

-Check out the awesomeness of these accessories for packing and traveling by air that put the FUN back in functional.
+Don't forget to check out the awesomeness of these air travel accessories that are putting the FUN back in functional.